crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 This is Ruby at its best.
 Libraries that follow conventions get superpowers without even trying.
 It just works because it was built on solid foundations.

+Check out [RubyLLM's Scale with Async guide](https://rubyllm.com/guides/async) to learn more.

 ### The Rest of the Ecosystem

 - **[Falcon][]**: Multi-process, multi-fiber web server built for streaming